Ladder99/ladder99/docs/README.md

 ## Deploying

 Docs are automatically built by readthedocs.org when changes are pushed to the github repo.
 See https://ladder99.readthedocs.io.

-## Configuration

-Configuration is set in .readthedocs.yaml and docs/conf.py

 ## Contributing